moliver28/research-handbook/content/handbook/engineering/infrastructure/test-platform/test-engineering-team.md

 - Approximate  time estimate - is time spent actively working on the issue: from design to requesting the review
 - Tasks that take less than 4 hours might also have corresponding issues, but it is not mandatory
 - Large tasks have to be broken down into smaller items
-- Work that is larger than Large has to be broken down into smaller tasks and might requre creating Spike issue first
+- Work that is larger than Large has to be broken down into smaller tasks and might require creating Spike issue first

 [Core Development]: /handbook/engineering/core-development/